Stofbrew/endoflife/index.md

 - Establishment of Trusts - pay legacies and hand over specific bequests, transfer funds or assets to beneficiaries, obtain receipts, prepare final statement for beneficiaries
 - Continuing administration and asset management if required e.g. to manage longer term trusts

-<a class="au-cta-link au-cta-link--dark" href="https://www.tag.nsw.gov.au/wills-landing-page.html">Read complete information about Wills in NSW
+<a class="au-cta-link" href="https://www.tag.nsw.gov.au/wills-landing-page.html">Read complete information about Wills in NSW
 </a>

 ### Intestacy: If there isn't a will